 \section{Closing remarks}

 A systematic topology optimization framework is proposed to design a soft pneumatic gripper while considering the design-dependent characteristics of the actuating loads.
 The approach automatically generates the optimized topology without requiring prior assumptions about its geometry.
-Since the task-performing behavior of the soft pneumatic gripper resembles that of a pressure-actuated compliant mechanism, the bending action of the arms is formulated as a min-max optimization problem with the output deformation of a 2D soft pneumatic unit, within a robust optimization framework.
+Since the task-performing behavior of the soft pneumatic gripper resembles that of a pressure-actuated compliant mechanism, the bending action of the arms is formulated as a min-max optimization problem with the output deformation of a 2D soft pneumatic unit.
+This formulation is developed within a robust optimization framework in conjunction with linear deformation assumptions.
 The blueprint and eroded designs are considered within the formulation.
 The volume constraint is imposed on the former, whereas a strain-energy constraint is applied to the latter design.
 The latter constraint ensures the optimized structure can withstand the applied pressure load.
 The 2D optimized soft pneumatic unit is then converted into a CAD model.
-The finite element results show that the optimized unit outperforms conventional rectangular design at an applied pressure, with the Ogden material model used to capture material nonlinearity.
+The finite element results show that the optimized unit outperforms the conventional rectangular design at an applied pressure.
+The Ogden material model is used to capture material nonlinearity.

-The design-dependent nature of the actuating load is modeled using Darcy's law with an additional drainage term~\cite{kumar2020topology,kumar2023topress}.
+The design-dependent nature of the actuating load is modeled using Darcy's law with an additional drainage term.
 The obtained pressure field is subsequently converted to nodal forces.
 Sensitivities of the objective and constraints are computed using the adjoint variable method.
-These quantities--objective, volume, and strain-energy constraints, and their sensitivities—are then supplied to the Method of Moving Asymptotes optimizer in its default min-max setting, ultimately yielding the optimized pressure chamber unit.
+These quantities--objective, volume, and strain-energy constraints, along with their sensitivities--are then supplied to the MMA optimizer in its default min-max setting, ultimately yielding the optimized pressure chamber unit.